Shibuya Sky: Tickets & Tips for the Perfect Experience Above Tokyo

 Where to buy Shibuya Sky Tickets

-Like many popular attractions in Japan, when planning your trip it’s a good idea to buy Shibuya Sky tickets in advance if you’re hoping to be an invisible tourist.
+Like many popular attractions in Japan, when planning your trip it’s a good idea to buy Shibuya Sky tickets online in advance if you’re hoping to be an invisible tourist.

 You can save a few hundred yen by buying online instead of purchasing at the venue.
 School students and those with special needs receive a hefty discount on the admission price.